casey-oneill/octo-blog/README.md

 ## Features
 - **Simple**: Deploy once, blog forever.
+- **Complete**: Comes with functionality expected of a standard personal blog.
+Organize your posts into categories.
+Tell the world about yourself with the _About_ section.
 - **Responsive**: Your blog will look good on all devices, no matter the screen size.
 - **Customizable**: Easily customize your blog's look with [Bootswatch](https://bootswatch.com/) themes or dig in and modify the project's React components to your taste.
 - **Extendable**: Something missing?
 Modify this free and open-source [React](https://reactjs.org/) project to implement the features you need.